-(c) In the event a contractor or management company becomes the Employer of employees in a building, among whom are included one or more persons whom it already employs elsewhere, the contractor or management company will not be required to continue employing such persons in more than one of the buildings if to do so otherwise would require the contractor or management company to pay such person at overtime rates for hours of work for which another Employer could pay a straight time rate.
+(c) In the event a contractor or management company becomes the Employer of employees in a building, among whom are included one or more persons whom it already employing such persons in more than one of the buildings if to do so otherwise would require the contractor or management company to pay such person at overtime rates for hours of work for which another Employer could pay a straight time rate.
 The affected employee will be permitted to choose the building at which he/she will continue to be employed, failing which the Employer will make the selection.
 In such circumstances, the predecessor Employer shall be obligated to place the employee in its fill-in pool pursuant to Section 20.14 and guarantee the same number of daily and weekly hours that the employee previously worked before the employer was displaced.